shalunts/numerade-careers/README.md

-This is a careers page ofr Numerade.
+This is a careers page for Numerade.

 https://numerade-careers.netlify.app/